edward-n-ward/ML-OS-SIM/hardware control/README.md

 # ML-SIM

-Functions fo live reconstruction and hardware control
+Functions for live reconstruction and hardware control